eliranwong/wsl2/README.md

 * mail client<br>
 mailspring is available for download at https://getmailspring.com/.
 Mailspring works with gmail signin whereas thunderbird doesn't.
 To verify gmail signin with mailspring, use Linux browser installed in WSL2 instead of using browser installed in Windows directory.
-To work with signin of multiple gmail accounts use, chrome / firefox / opera instead of falkon.
+Use Firefox / Chrome / Opera instead of falkon for gmail signin verification.

+* Web browser<br>
+In our testings, chrome and opera browsers work in WSL2, but not in WSL1<br>
+Chrome is available at: https://www.google.com/chrome/<br>
+Opera is available at: https://www.opera.com/<br>
+Chrome works the best with signin of mutliple gmail accounts.

 # Setup mlocate